-Join us for RecycleMania!
-From February 2 - March 27 Stanford will compete against 450+ colleges and universities across the country in an effort to waste less and recycle and compost more.
+Thank you to all those who supported Stanford in RecycleMania.
+In this annual competition, Stanford competes against 450+ colleges and universities across the country in an effort to waste less and recycle and compost more.
 Students, staff, and faculty unite to reduce the university’s collective waste footprint and beat the competition!
-Heading into its ninth year, Stanford will report recycling and trash tonnage over an 8-week period, and will then be ranked among all participating colleges and universities.
+During the 8-week competition, Stanford reports recycling and trash tonnage, and is then ranked among all participating colleges and universities.
 View the final results here.
 The competition goals include increasing campus wide engagement in the competition, building upon best practices for waste reduction, and ultimately reducing our waste while increasing our recycling to help Stanford WIN!

 1. Pledge to Recycle!